-None of the Company's trade receivables are past due (2012: \$nil).
-There were no allowances for impairment at 31 December 2013 (unaudited) or 2012.
+None of the Company's trade receivables are past due (unaudited) (2013: \$nil, unaudited).
+There were no allowances for impairment at 31 December 2014 or 2013.

 (d) Liquidity risk

 Liquidity risk is the risk that the Joint Venture will encounter difficulties in meeting its financial obligations as they fall due.
 The Joint Venture's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Joint Venture's reputation.